Gerry Ryan (footballer)

-Gerry Ryan (born 4 October 1955) is a former Irish professional football player who was born in Dublin.
+Gerard Joseph Ryan (4 October 1955 – 15 October 2023) was an Irish professional footballer who played as a forward or winger.
+He made 18 appearances for the Republic of Ireland national team scoring once.

+Career

-Ryan began his career at Bohemians on 9 February 1975 and after 14 goals in 53 appearances he earned him a move to Derby County in 1977.
+Born in Dublin, Ryan began his career at Bohemians on 9 February 1975 and after 14 goals in 53 appearances he earned a move to Derby County in 1977.
 He was later moved to Brighton for £100,000 with whom he played in the 1983 FA Cup Final against Manchester United before his career was ended in 1985 after a broken leg sustained in a tackle from Crystal Palace's Henry Hughton.

-He played eighteen times for Ireland between 1978 and 1984.
-Ryan made his debut in April 1978, when he played in a 4-2 win against Turkey in a friendly at Lansdowne Road.
-His only goal for Ireland came over a year later at the same venue, but it was only a consolation effort as Ireland lost 3-1 to West Germany in a friendly.
+Ryan played eighteen times for Ireland between 1978 and 1984.
+Ryan made his debut in April 1978, when he played in a 4–2 win against Turkey in a friendly at Lansdowne Road.
+His only goal for Ireland came over a year later at the same venue, but it was only a consolation effort as Ireland lost 3–1 to West Germany in a friendly.
 Ryan's last appearance in a green shirt came in 1984 when he played in a scoreless draw against Mexico at Dalymount Park.
-Also earned one cap for the Republic of Ireland U21 side.
+He earned one cap for the Republic of Ireland U21 side.

-After his retirement from the professional game, Ryan bought and ran The Witch Inn in Lindfield, West Sussex, with his wife Simeon.
+A testimonial in August 1986 provided the funds to buy an 18th-century old coaching house, The Witch Inn in Lindfield, West Sussex, which he ran.
 He turned out regularly for The Witch in the Lewes Sunday League.

+Personal life and death

+His son Darragh also played for Brighton and in the League of Ireland.

 Ryan was admitted to hospital on 18 August 2007 after suffering a stroke.
 Ryan's recovery from the stroke left him with a weakness in his left side and he decided to sell The Witch.

+Gerry Ryan died on 15 October 2023, at the age of 68.